1951, October 11

 1963, February 8

 The first Thomas Jefferson Award, established by the Robert Earll McConnell Foundation, was presented to Dudley Warner Woodbridge, dean of the Marshall-Wythe School of Law, at Charter Day Convocation.

-DuPont Hall, a women's residence hall, was opened and named for Jessie Ball duPont, benefactress of the College and daughter of Thomas Ball, alumnus (1854).
+DuPont Hall, a women's residence hall, was opened and named for Jessie Ball duPont, benefactress of the university and daughter of Thomas Ball, alumnus (1854).

 William Small Physical Laboratory, housing classrooms and research facilities for the Department of Physics, was opened as the first new classroom building in almost 30 years.
 It was named for Thomas Jefferson's "beloved teacher" of natural philosophy.

-The College of William and Mary was authorized to grant its first earned doctoral degrees-the Ph.D. in physics and in marine science.
-The College established its first Graduate Council in response to the growth of graduate studies.
+William & Mary was authorized to grant its first earned doctoral degrees-the Ph.D. in physics and in marine science.
+The university established its first Graduate Council in response to the growth of graduate studies.

 The Virginia Associated Research Center in Newport News for the operation of NASA's Space Radiation Effects Laboratory began operation.
-Additionally, the center provided graduate study and research opportunities for William and Mary, the University of Virginia and Virginia Polytechnic Institute and State University.
-Subsequent reorganizations in 1967 and 1969 converted the center into a graduate campus of the College of William and Mary and Old Dominion University, the latter for engineering only.
-In the 1967 reorganization, the operation of the Space Radiation Effects Laboratory was transferred to William and Mary.
+Additionally, the center provided graduate study and research opportunities for William & Mary, the University of Virginia and Virginia Polytechnic Institute and State University.
+Subsequent reorganizations in 1967 and 1969 converted the center into a graduate campus of William & Mary and Old Dominion University, the latter for engineering only.
+In the 1967 reorganization, the operation of the Space Radiation Effects Laboratory was transferred to William & Mary.

 The general honors program was established to cultivate a high level of serious interdisciplinary scholarship on the campus.